DaveyJH/ci-portfolio-two/README.md

 ### GitHub Project Board and Issues

 I took part in a hackathon event with a great team during the development of this site.
-I found the tracking, and work flow assistance that can be provided from it, to be very useful.
+I found the tracking, and workflow assistance that can be provided from it, to be very useful.
 I did not think to implement it on my own, solo project until very late in the development stages.
 In future projects, I intend to utilise the features far more often and to greater effect.